MicahGale/Foil-Activation-Flux-Analyzer/excel.md

 * **End Activation** The time at which the activation for the foil stopped.
 Usually this is when the stringer is removed from the pile.

 * **Offset from East Face** This is the distance which the stringers jut out from the east face of the pile.
 Used for more precise X locations.

+### CountData
+This sheet includes the data for the counting sessions of th foils.